cclatterbuck/library-test/README.md

 ## Weekly workflow

-1. Each week when you get new files to compile, create a new file folder in the rawdata folder titled with the numeric year, month, and day (e.g., 20220218 for 18 February 2022) and place the new files in that folder.
+1. Each week when you get new files to compile, create a new file folder in the rawdata folder titled with the with the Range (e.g., Range38B) and place the new files in that folder.

 2. Open library-test.Rproj, which will open RStudio.